 In witness whereof, the undersigned, being duly authorised by their respective Governments, have signed this Agreement.

-Done in duplicate at London this 3rd day of March, 1993.
+Done in duplicate at London this 9th day of February 1994 in the English and Armenian languages, both texts being equally authoritative.

 For the Government of the United Kingdom of Great Britain and Northern Ireland: